antoineMoPa/shadergif-old-static/README.md

 # Project++

-Hello! there is a new ruby on rails project based on this at the following URL:
+Hello!
+There is a new ruby on rails project based on this at the following URL:

 https://github.com/antoineMoPa/shadergif